phil-spencer

 What happens if the borrower misses a repayment on a guarantor mortgage?

-If the borrower misses a payment, the guarantor will be asked to pay, if the payments aren’t bought up to date by either party in sufficient time.
+If the borrower misses a payment and neither party brings the payments up to date in sufficient time, the lender will ask the guarantor to pay.
 The lender could ultimately repossess the guarantor’s home or take cash from the savings account linked to the mortgage.

 For this reason, it’s important that anyone considering being a guarantor take independent legal advice before going ahead.
 Some lenders will insist on this.

-Guarantor repossessions happen in the worst-case scenario usually after other options have been explored.
+In the worst-case scenario, guarantor repossessions occur, usually after exploring other options.
 You should always speak to your lender if you fall into difficulty with your mortgage.

 Find your mortgage

 Want to explore your guarantor mortgage options and find the best deal for you?
-We can connect you with our approved mortgage adviser.
+We can connect you with our approved mortgage adviser, whether this is to discuss adding someone to the mortgage or exploring various other options.

 Our preferred mortgage advisers offer fee-free advice for most customers and have access to over 12,000 deals from 90 lenders.